History

 James K. Hahn took office as Los Angeles’ 40th mayor on July 1, 2001.
 Mayor Hahn continued his campaign to protect children and abate violence, causes begun during his tenure as city attorney.
 His dedication to children, youth, and their families is evident in his expansion and leadership of the after-school program, LA’s BEST.

-With the election of Eric Garcetti in 2013, the Foundation, in conjunction with Mayor Garcetti and his wife Amy Wakeland, developed new programs and outreach initiatives, including the Community Holiday Series, the Engage LA Series, and the Women’s Leadership Series.
-These programs celebrated our city’s diversity, fostered public-private partnerships, and promoted civic engagement in Los Angeles.
-Getty House also served as the venue for special events such as important mayoral protocol and governmental relations events.
+In 2013, Eric Garcetti became the city’s 42nd mayor, and the third mayor to reside at Getty House with his family.
+The Foundation, in conjunction with Mayor Garcetti and his wife Amy Wakeland, developed new programs and outreach initiatives, including the Community Holiday Series, the Engage LA Series, and the Women’s Leadership Series.

 [xs]